-There is no doubt in my mind that love is the basis and foundation of all that matters.
-It may be the glue that holds everything together, the fabric of the universe so to speak, and the way and the heart of both faith and science.
-A bold statement I realize, and I also know that I know so very little.
+Love may be the glue that holds everything together, the fabric of the universe so to speak, and the way and the heart of both faith and science.
+A bold statement perhaps.
+I also know that I know so very little, and the more I learn the less I seem to know.
 So who am I to embark on this endless journey?
-A fellow human being who just wants more in this life, a traveling companion who has fallen in love with love.
+A fellow human being who just wants to put love into words, a traveling companion who has fallen in love with love.

 You may have missed some helpful information.
 If you would like to join a community of people who would like to receive 4 emails per month max, (1 x week) with a summary of articles, postings, videos, and resources with links that are put up each week on the website and blog.
 Share in the love.